-On February 24, 2015, the Compensation Committee approved the grant of performance share awards to its executive officers pursuant to the NOW Inc. Long-Term Incentive Plan, as follows:
+On February 19, 2016, the Compensation Committee approved the grant of performance share awards to its executive officers pursuant to the NOW Inc. Long-Term Incentive Plan, as follows:

-Performance Awards

-Name (Target # of Shares)
+Name Performance Awards (Target # of Shares)

-Robert Workman 34,719
+Robert Workman 67,411

-Daniel Molinaro 10,416
+Daniel Molinaro 20,223

-Raymond Chang 7,936
+Raymond Chang 15,408

-David Cherechinsky 4,795
+David Cherechinsky 9,309

 The performance share awards can be earned by the executives only by performance against established goals and vest three years from the grant date.
-The performance share awards are divided into three equal, independent parts that are subject to three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA percentage goal and 33 1/3% with a working capital as a percentage of revenue goal (working capital).
+The performance share awards are divided into three equal, independent parts that are subject to three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA.
+With respect to the EBITDA performance metric, due to very challenging market conditions, as reflected by the very sharp declines in rig count and oil and natural gas prices in 2015, that have accelerated and continued into 2016, the Compensation Committee approved adjusting the EBITDA performance metrics to 0%, 1% and 3% for the minimum, target and maximum levels, respectively.

-The Compensation Committee also designated an annual 2015 equity grant for Mr. Miller, the Company's Executive Chairman, in the form of stock options, time-based restricted stock and performance share awards.
+The Compensation Committee also wanted to provide an annual 2016 equity grant for Mr. Miller, the Company's Executive Chairman, in the form of stock options, time-based restricted stock and performance share awards.
 Mr. Miller voluntarily requested that he be allowed to decline receiving such grant and waive his right to it.
-While the size of his grant was fully supported by market data, as confirmed by L&A, the Compensation Committee respected Mr. Miller's wishes and allowed him to decline receiving such proposed grant.
+While such grant was fully supported by market data, as confirmed by L&A, the Compensation Committee respected Mr. Miller's wishes and allowed him to decline receiving such grant.